La Bohème (2019)

-This program will be supported in part by a grant from the Wellfleet Cultural Council, a local agency which is supported by the Mass Cultural Council, a state agency.
+This program will be supported in part by grants from the Mass Cultural Council, a state agency.

 The Tragedy of Carmen (2018)